1. Furano Flower Fields

 4. Chichibu Hitsujiyama Field

-5. Sunflower field in Hokuryu
+5. Sunflower fields in Hokuryu

 Hokuryu, a small town in Hokkaido, owns a 23.1-hectare flower field in Japan with more than 1.5 million sunflowers blooming from late July to mid-August.
 The yellow color stretches like waves of ripe rice, standing out against the clear blue sky, making anyone who sets foot here amazed.
-Hokuryu is also attractive with unique experiences such as sunflower mazes, sunflower-flavored soft ice cream and unique local products made from sunflower seed oil.
+Hokuryu is also attractive with unique experiences such as sunflower mazes, sunflower-flavored ice cream and unique local products made from sunflower seed oil.
 This is a special stop for those who love the brilliant summer and want to keep unforgettable memories in one of the most prominent flower fields in Northern Japan.

 6. Gunma Flower Fields